cartridge-gg/ui-native/MIGRATION_STRATEGY.md

 **Configuration Requirements**:
 - Ensure `tailwind.config.js` is properly configured for React Native
-- Verify custom theme colors are defined
+- Verify custom theme colors from `dark.css` are mapped to Tailwind classes
+- Map CSS custom properties (--background-100, --foreground, etc.) to Tailwind color tokens
 - Check that all Tailwind plugins are compatible with NativeWind

 **React Native vs Web Differences**: